joelvaneenwyk/power-platform-source-control/README.md

+# Power Platform for Source Control

-### Project status
+## Project Status

 We're really busy at the moment (Jan 2018) and have put development of this on hold until we start to need it internally (which is likely to be a few months).
 If you're interested in using this, you have a few options:

 - use it in it's current state - it's pretty hacky, but worked on our limited test set
 - fork it and make it better!
-- use the port (https://github.com/Togusa09/powerbi-vcs-dotnet) which may be more maintained etc.
+- use the port (<https://github.com/Togusa09/powerbi-vcs-dotnet>) which may be more maintained etc.

-### File Format Specification
+## File Format Specification

 The PBIX and PBIT files are [Open Packaging Conventions files](https://en.wikipedia.org/wiki/Open_Packaging_Conventions).
 Within a PBIX container there are two binary files of particular note, which would require further conversion for storage within a VCS.
 Some of this work can be skipped by saving the file as a PBIT.

-#### Binary blob format specifications
+### Binary blob format specifications

 - DataMashup: [MS-QDEFF](https://interoperability.blob.core.windows.net/files/MS-QDEFF/%5bMS-QDEFF%5d.pdf).
 - DataModel: [MS-XLDM](https://interoperability.blob.core.windows.net/files/MS-XLDM/%5bMS-XLDM%5d.pdf)

 These can be used to further enhance the converters, if anyone ever has the time.
-There is no guarentee these formats are exact or current.
+There is no guarantee these formats are exact or current.
 The specifications are intended for the streams embedded in Excel files.
-However they are closely related (and may be identical).
+However they are closely related (and may be identical)

-&nbsp;
+&nsp;

 ---